-You may qualify to apply for US naturalization if:
+You may qualify to apply for US Citizenship if:

 You can apply with US Citizenship and Immigration Services within 90 days before the required time (above) has passed.
 However, if you apply too early (before this 90 day period) your case could be disqualified and the USCIS can require you to re-submit your application.
 Obviously, this would delay your case.